kir4h/rvault/README.md

 Additionally, environment variables `VAULT_ADDR` and `VAULT_TOKEN` are bound to `global.address` and `global.token`
 configuration variables for convenience, since they might be already in place under a shell using vault cli.
+As a last option, token can be retrieved from the `~/.vault-token` helper file.

 ## Running in Docker